CCurl/cccForth/README.md

 (.)      (n--)             Output n in the current BASE (no SPACE) .        (n--)             Output n in the current BASE (trailing SPACE) ."       (?--?)
 Output a (possibly formatted) string.
 See (1).
+QTYPE    (A--)             Quick string output, no formatting, A is NULL-terminated.
+TYPE     (A N--)           Output string at A (standard Forth TYPE) ZTYPE    (A--)             Output the (possibly formatted) string at A. See (1).
 CR       (--)              Output a newline (#10,#13)
-EMIT     (c--)             Output c as a character COUNT    (s--s n)          n: length of string at s (s must be NULL-terminated) TYPE     (s n--)           Output string at s (standard Forth TYPE) KEY      (--c)             c: Next keyboard char, wait if no press yet KEY?     (--f)             f: FALSE if no keyboard press, else TRUE QTYPE    (s--)             Quick string output, no formatting, s is NULL-terminated.
-SPACE    (--)              Output a single SPACE (32 EMIT) SPACES   (n--)             Output n SPACEs
+EMIT     (c--)             Output c as a character COUNT    (s--s n)          n: length of string at s (s must be NULL-terminated) KEY      (--c)             c: Next keyboard char, wait if no char available KEY?     (--f)             f: FALSE if no char available, else TRUE SPACE    (--)              Output a single SPACE (32 EMIT) SPACES   (n--)             Output n SPACEs
-ZTYPE    (s--)             Output string at s.
-See (1).

 (1) Notes on ." and ZTYPE:
 - ." is NOT ansi-standard